karthik-kk-aiml/02-automated-customer-review-analysis/README.md

 Description of Files:
 From this REPO, below is the sequence of ipynb that should be run.
 1. Robo_Review_KK_SentiAnalysis_RoBERTa_Prefinal.ipynb: Performs preprocessing and does the sentiment analysis.
 2. Robo_review_kk_Clustering_K-means_Prefinal.ipynb: Performs clustering based on Category names (products)
 3. Robo_review_kk_Summarizer_T5_Base_Prefinal.ipynb: Summarizes the Customer reviews and presents it in a user friendly fashion.
-3 steps to it, first step      provides a general summary, second one provides highlight & issues summary and third one aggregates both and produces a html output.
+3 steps to it. first step provides a general summary, second one provides highlight & issues summary and third one aggregates both and produces a html output.
    This creates a Gradio app as well which could be hosted in Huggingface.
 4. Final Product Review Output_ReviewHive.HTML: This is not hosted. this is a Wireframe to inform how the actual website will look like.
 5. ReviewHive_Customer Reviews.ppts: This is the Final presentation of the project.